harrycresswell/harry/site/content/articles/form-data-with-zapier.md

-title = "Send form data to an inbox using Zapier" date = "2017-03-06T21:34:41+01:00" slug = "form-data-with-zapier" description = "A simple way to receive form data directly to your inbox using Webhooks and Zapier" Author = "Harry Cresswell"
+title = "Send form data to an inbox using Zapier" date = "2017-03-06T21:34:41+01:00" slug = "form-data-with-zapier" description = "A simple way to receive form data directly to your inbox using Webhooks and Zapier."
+Author = "Harry Cresswell"
 +++